-Dr. Makhatadze completed his postdoctoral work at the Department of Biology at the Johns Hopkins University before moving to his first faculty position in the Department of Chemistry and Biochemistry at Texas Tech University.
+Dr. Makhatadze completed his postdoctoral work at the Department of Biological Sciences at the Johns Hopkins University before moving to his first faculty position in the Department of Chemistry and Biochemistry at Texas Tech University.
 After three years at Texas Tech he moved to the Penn State University College of Medicine, where he was Professor at the Department of Biochemistry and Molecular Biology and directed a graduate program in Chemical Biology.
 Dr. Makhatadze joined Rensselaer in 2007 as a Constellation Professor of Biocomputation and Bioinformatics.

 Dr. Makhatadze is on the editorial boards of the Proteins: Structure, Function & Bioinformatics, Biophysical Journal, and Protein Engineering.
 He is a member of the American Chemical Society, the American Society for Biochemistry and Molecular Biology, the Biophysical Society, the Federation of American Societies for Experimental Biology, and the Protein Society.
 He is also a past and present member of the scientific review committees for the National Institutes of Health (NIH) and the National Science Foundation (NSF).

 Tel: (518) 276-4417

 Office: Center for Biotechnology and Interdisciplinary Studies Rm.
 3244A

 Rensselaer Polytechnic Institute

 Rational design of protein for thermostability, functional protein dynamics, protein-protein and protein-ligand interactions, mechanism of adaptations to extreme conditions (thermophiles, psychrophiles, halophiles, barophiles), bioinformatics, computer simulations of protein folding.